The 16 Types of Business Meetings (and Why They Matter)

 Instead of formal and informal, we found that the strength of the governing rituals and rules had a clearer impact on the meeting’s success.
 By this measure, the daily stand-up is highly ritualistic, board meetings and brainstorming sessions abide by governing rules but not rigidly so, and initial sales calls and team meetings have very few prescribed boundaries.

-This still didn’t quite explain all the variation we saw in meeting format, however.
+This still didn’t quite explain all the variation we saw in meeting formats, however.
 When we looked at the project status update meeting, we realized it shared some characteristics with the board meeting, but these project meetings aren’t governed by rules and laws in the same way.
 And while the intention for project updates is always the same—to share information about project work status and manage emerging change—there’s a ton of variation in how people run project status updates.
-Some teams are very formal and rigid, while others are nearly structure free.
+Some teams are very formal and rigid, while others are nearly structure-free.
 This means our “governing rituals” criteria didn’t work here.

 The format characteristic all project status update meetings do share, and that you’ll also see with board meetings, is a dislike of surprises.
 No project manager wants to show up to the weekly update and get surprised by how far off track the team is, or how they’ve decided to take the project in some new direction.
 Board members hate this too.
 For these meetings, surprises are bad bad bad!

 Surprises are bad for project updates, but other meetings are held expressly for the purpose of finding something new.
-The innovation meeting, the get-to-know you meeting, the problem solving meeting all hope for serendipity.
+The innovation meeting, the get-to-know-you meeting, the problem-solving meeting all hope for serendipity.
 Going into those meetings, people don’t know what they’ll get, but they try to run the meeting to maximize their chances of something great showing up by the time they’re done.

 So, when categorizing meetings based on the meeting format, we looked at both: